Retaining Top Talent At Your PE/VC Firm Depends On You Knowing How Much To Pay

 We have also included insights from the industry and our deep experience in the job market.
 (However, the data points in this report are based solely on data collected directly from Private Equity and VC professionals.)

-This Report contains the information PE or VC professionals would tell you about their job and salary satisfaction, but probably aren’t.
+This Report contains the information Private Equity and Venture Capital professionals would tell you about their job and salary satisfaction, but probably aren’t.